 Taste Features of Prime Rib and Ribeye

 Perhaps the only other factor these two cuts have in common is that both are rated among the most flavorful and juiciest of beef cuts.
-They also both have that distinct beef flavor which you associate with a good, tasty beef cut.
+They also both have that distinct beef flavor that you associate with a good, tasty beef cut.

 The thick layer of fat found on a good cut of prime rib is the reason for its richer flavor.
 The bone left in during cooking provides that extra boost of beef richness.
 The extra layer of fat also adds a type of buttery flavor to this cut.
 This is the main reason why most people prefer to cook this cut as a roast, especially over holidays or as part of larger meals.